klaas1979/tablesmith-like/README.md

 ## Tablesmith functions

 The list below is grouped in line with the Tablesmith documentation and shows all implemented or not yet implemented functions that can be used.
 For a more in depth documentation see the Tablesmith documentation linked on the Tablesmith Homepage.
+All additional documentation about Tablesmith functions is derived or copied based on the [Tablesmith Documention by Bruce Gulke](http://www.mythosa.net/p/tablesmith.html).
+See the [downloadable documentation](https://www.dropbox.com/s/q9j207pszvm9fqu/TSHelp.html?dl=0).

 ### Conditional